actionml/docs.actionml.com/harness_install.md

     sudo apt-get install sbt
     ```

-# Harness Build from Source (develop branch)
+# Harness Build from Source

-Get and build source:
+Get and build source from the branch you want.
+Master always has the latest stable release.
+Develop will have the latest SNAPSHOT work-in-progress.

+Below we show an example using the `develop` branch.
+Only use this if you are sure you need some feature since there is no guarantee it is stable.

 ```
 git clone -b develop https://github.com/actionml/harness.git harness cd harness/rest-server